The CDE Dancers

-At age five, Rebecca Needhammer began her dance training at the School of Ballet Arizona.
-She continued her ballet training at the Royal Academy of Dance under Mary Moe Adams and Andrew Needhammer.
-Rebecca received a Bachelor’s in Liberal Arts from St. John’s College in Santa Fe, New Mexico.
+Rebecca received a Bachelor of Liberal Arts from St. John’s College in Santa Fe, New Mexico.
 She choreographed and performed for the college theater group and created a ballet piece for the Danchibition – a dance showcase of the students.
 In 2008, Rebecca was selected as a semi-finalist at the Genee International Ballet Competition in Toronto.
-Now in her fourth season with Center Dance Ensemble, Rebecca participates in CDE’s school-touring shows The ABC’s of Dance and From Ballet to Beyoncé.
-She currently teaches at Phoenix Dance Academy and School of Ballet Arizona.
+Now in her fifth season with Center Dance Ensemble, Rebecca has participated in CDE’s school-touring shows The ABC’s of Dance and From Ballet to Beyoncé.
+She currently teaches at Phoenix Dance Academy, School of Ballet Arizona, and Ariona School for the Arts.

 (Outreach Program Director)